Seneca-BSA/bsa/docs/ses250/lab6.md

 ## Description

-Thévenin theorem is a method often used to simply circuit analysis from a complex circuit to a simple with only a Thévenin voltage source in series with a Thévenin resistor.
+Thévenin theorem is a method often used to simplify circuit analysis from a complex circuit to a simple with only a Thévenin voltage source in series with a Thévenin resistor.

 Any linear electrical network containing only voltage sources, current sources and resistances can be replaced at terminals A–B by an equivalent combination of a voltage source \(V_{th}\) in a series connection with a resistance \(R_{th}\).